afontainec/chinchay-docs/docs/models/customMethods.md

 ## Overwriting exisiting methods

 You may want to overwrite existing methods to change same aspect.
 For instance, let assume you have a users relation in the database.
 Were each user has a username and a password.
 When you `findById` you do not want to return the password property.
-Lets look at the example:
+Let's look at the example:

 ```javascript
 const { Table } = require('chinchay');